-You do so by linking a task to predecessor tasks.
-Tasks in a project usually occur in a specific order and, as in the fencing example, one task cannot start until another task finishes.
-This means that one task depends on another one.
-A predecessor task is a task that must finish before another task can begin.
-When you specify a predecessor for a task, you set up a dependency between two tasks (which is why predecessors are sometimes also called dependencies).
-A successor task is a task that cannot start until another task finishes.
+In Quick Base, you can keeps items in a sequenced order by using predecessor fields.
+For example, tasks in a project can occur in a specific order where one task cannot start until another task finishes.
+A predecessor task must finish before another task can begin.
+When you specify a predecessor for a task, you set up a dependency between two tasks.

 When you link a task to a predecessor, you link their dates together.
-The projected Finish Date of a predecessor task automatically becomes the Start Date of a successor task.
-If you make changes to a predecessor's Start Date or Duration, Quick Base automatically updates the Calculated Finish Date.
+The projected finish date of a predecessor task automatically becomes the start date of a successor task.
+If you make changes to a predecessor's start date or duration, Quick Base automatically updates the calculated finish date.
 That finish day automatically carries over into the Start Date field of the successor task.
-For instance, if it rains on Tuesday, Bertha can't dig post holes until Wednesday.
-When she pushes that task's start date back one day, Quick Base automatically changes the start date of Mac's successor task (installing fence posts) to reflect the one day delay.
+For example, if a task's start date is changed to be one day later, Quick Base automatically changes the start date of the successor task to reflect the one day delay.

 Project management apps built by the Quick Base team come with predecessors built-in.
-To see this feature in action, create an application using a project management app from the Exchange.
-You can also add predecessors to any project management application.
+To see this feature in action, create an app using a project management app from the Exchange.

 Using predecessor fields with work dates.